 The Cable Center has been gathering oral histories from cable industry executives since its inception.
 To date, we have over 300 video and audio histories with more being added every year.

-The Cable Center’s oral history project is named after Gustave Hauser, a long-time cable executive who formed Hauser Communications and is currently focused on a myriad of philanthropic endeavors.
+The Cable Center’s Hauser Oral History project was made possible by a $1 million gift from Gustave M. Hauser, a long-time cable executive who was the President of Warner Cable during its first 10 years, after which he formed Hauser Communications.
+He is currently focused on a myriad of philanthropic endeavors.
 He also has a passion for preserving the stories of the industry’s birth and evolution.

 “It’s so important for the Cable Center to house these stories and to be able to have…access to these stories about how we contributed to the greater whole, about how the cable guys… built the pipe and maintained the pipe and continued to expand the pipe and innovate,” said Italia Commisso Weinand, Mediacom Communications’ executive vice president of programming and human resources.